adamkdean/docker-baseimage/README.md

 # docker-baseimage

-This is my own baseimage
+Ubuntu 14.04 baseimage with a few extras